Abhishek-M-2025/murf-livekit-starter/README.md

 For deeper documentation on each part, see:

-- [Backend Documentation](./backend/README.md) — agent pipeline, voice/LLM/STT configuration, testing, deployment
+* [Backend Documentation](./backend/README.md) — agent pipeline, voice/LLM/STT configuration, testing, deployment
-- [Frontend Documentation](./frontend/README.md) — UI customization, visualizers, theming, component architecture
+* [Frontend Documentation](./frontend/README.md) — UI customization, visualizers, theming, component architecture

+---

 ## Day 5: Nearest PHC / Government Health Facility Lookup

 As part of the Murf AI "10 Days of Voice Agents – #VoiceForBharat" challenge (Health Access track), Day 5 adds a verified government health facility lookup tool.

 ### Features

-- **Tool Added:** `find_nearest_health_facility(location_or_district)` is registered as a function tool.
+* **Tool Added:** `find_nearest_health_facility(location_or_district)` is registered as a function tool.

-- **Persistent Memory Integration:** If the user's district or location is already stored in their profile facts from Day 4, the agent automatically reuses it.
+* **Persistent Memory Integration:** If the user's district or location is already stored in their profile facts from Day 4, the agent automatically reuses it.
 Otherwise, it politely prompts the user for their location.

-- **Data Source:**
+* **Data Source:**

-  - **Live API:** Connects to the official `data.gov.in` database using the `DATA_GOV_IN_API_KEY` (default resource: `9ef84268-d588-465a-a308-a864a43d0070`).
+  * **Live API:** Connects to the official `data.gov.in` database using the `DATA_GOV_IN_API_KEY` (default resource: `9ef84268-d588-465a-a308-a864a43d0070`).
-  - **Local/Static Fallback:** If the live API is not configured or fails, the agent falls back to a high-fidelity local dataset (`health_facilities.json`) containing real, verified public health facilities across **20 major Indian districts** representing 20 different states and UTs.
+  * **Local/Static Fallback:** If the live API is not configured or fails, the agent falls back to a high-fidelity local dataset (`health_facilities.json`) containing real, verified public health facilities across **20 major Indian districts** representing 20 different states and UTs.

+  **20 States/UTs Covered:**

+  1. Andhra Pradesh
+  2. Assam
+  3. Bihar
+  4. Chhattisgarh
+  5. Gujarat
+  6. Haryana
+  7. Himachal Pradesh
+  8. Jharkhand
+  9. Karnataka
+  10. Kerala
+  11. Madhya Pradesh
+  12. Maharashtra
+  13. Odisha
+  14. Punjab
+  15. Rajasthan
+  16. Tamil Nadu
+  17. Telangana
+  18. Uttar Pradesh
+  19. Uttarakhand
+  20. West Bengal

-- **Data Freshness:** The voice response states whether the information is retrieved from "live government data" or the "local fallback dataset".
+* **Data Freshness:** The voice response states whether the information is retrieved from "live government data" or the "local fallback dataset".

-- **Failure/No-Result Handling:** If both the API and the local database have no record of the location or fail, the agent says: *"I’m unable to access the health facility data right now, so I don’t want to give you an unverified location.
+* **Failure/No-Result Handling:** If both the API and the local database have no record of the location or fail, the agent says: *"I’m unable to access the health facility data right now, so I don’t want to give you an unverified location.
 Please try again later."* The agent never hallucinates facility names.

 ### Environment Variables

 To enable live API lookup, add the following variables to `backend/.env.local`:

 ```env
 DATA_GOV_IN_API_KEY=your_data_gov_in_api_key_here
 DATA_GOV_IN_RESOURCE_ID=9ef84268-d588-465a-a308-a864a43d0070
 ```

 ### Running and Testing

 1. Start the LiveKit agent:

    ```bash
    cd backend
    uv run python src/agent.py dev
    ```

 2. Speak to the agent using the browser UI or console, and ask:

-   - *"Mere nearest government health centre kaunsa hai?"*
+   * *"Mere nearest government health centre kaunsa hai?"*
-   - *"Mere district mein nearest PHC kahan hai?"*
+   * *"Mere district mein nearest PHC kahan hai?"*

 3. Run the automated tests verifying this behavior:

    ```bash
    uv run pytest
    ```